Captank/RULES_MODULE/README.md

 This command will show you all rules that are assigned to your group.
 At the end of the rules will be the link to sign the rules.

+* **!rules changes**
+This command shows you all rules that are assigned to your group and you have not signed yet.

 * **!rules 'id'**
 This command will show you a specific rule, IF it is assigned to your group.
 (Except, if you are mod or admin)